bishopdynamics/cuestack/README.md

 ## Prebuilt Binaries for Windows

-For CueStack and VoicemeeterAgent, we have prebuilt binaries for Windows here: [CueStack/dist](CueStack/dist).
+For CueStack, CueStackClient, and VoicemeeterAgent, we have prebuilt binaries for Windows here: [dist](dist).
+For CueStack and VoicemeeterAgent, you will need a config file, see [Quick Start](CueStack/README.md#quick-start)
-To use them, place `CueStack.exe` in a folder with your `config-cuestack.json`, and double-click on `CueStack.exe`.
-The same applies to `VoicemeeterAgent.exe` with `config-voicemeeteragent.json`.

 You may need to install [Visual C++ Redist 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48145), but this is probably only needed for older versions of Windows.